 Flights in Vietnam and South East Asia offer fantastic value for all types of traveler.
 The key is to remain flexible on dates and times of day.

 Internal flights are extremely affordable for those who prefer to fly or plan to travel longer distances within Vietnam.
 We only took 2 flights, one into Vietnam and one out at the end.

-- Inbound: Kaohsiung, Taiwan – Hanoi
+- Inbound: Koahsiung, Taiwan to Hanoi

-- Outbound: Da Nang – Bangkok, Thailand
+- Outbound: Da Nang to Bangkok, Thailand

-There were a few times in South East Asia where an airline didn’t accept our Osprey Farpoint 40L backpacks as ‘carry on’ because they had changed the dimensions criteria to ‘personal item only’.
+There were a few times in South East Asia where an airline didn’t accept our Osprey Farpoint 40L backpacks as carry on because they had changed the dimensions criteria to personal item only.

-Targeted budget down to $US 2,710.
+$3000 – $291 = Targeted budget down to $2,709.

-Public Transport in Vietnam
+2. Public Transport

 The long narrow country is most commonly traveled by train or sleeper bus.
 Personally, we chose to travel by sleeper bus because it was cheaper and more convenient over short distances.